 I’m waiting!

-Outside of the demonstration part of the show (even that), no need to prepare anything: it will be a casual discussion between two humans.
-It will be live on YouTube, LinkedIn, Twitter, and Twitch: so no video edition, even after, and no worries, shit happens, nobody dies.
-I don’t mind people swearing (I do) or that you are in your bath during the interview, but I will not tolerate any form of hate speech.
-Here are some guidelines to review before the show.
+Outside of the demonstration part of the show (even that), no need to prepare anything: it will be a casual discussion between two (old or new) friends.
+It will go live on YouTube, LinkedIn, Twitter, Twitch, and Facebook: so no video editing, even after, but no worries, shit happens and nobody dies.
+I don’t mind people swearing or that you decided to join the show in your pyjama, but I will not tolerate any form of hate speech.

 F.A.Q.